 Sign in

-If you have a lesson taking place on Zoom in real time or on another online forum, join those sessions, even if they are recorded and you can watch them afterwards.
+If you have a lesson taking place on Zoom in real time or on another online forum, join those sessions, even if they are recorded and you can watch them afterward.
 If you do not have any real-time teaching – schedule some time when you can study digitally with classmates so that you have a meeting to attend and social stimulation.
 Having the camera on and seeing each other is enough for positive peer pressure, but a step up is to share your sub-goals with each other and give each other pep talks during the breaks.